swakkhar/crispr-embedding/README.md

 CRISPR-Embedding with 5-fold cross validation, an average accuracy of 94.07% has been realized.
 Furthermore, comparison with other state-of-the-art methods has clearly showed improved off-target activity prediction in case of CRISPR-Embedding.
 Codes and materials of CRISPR-Embedding is available at: https://github.com/swakkhar/crispr-embedding.

 ### Instructions
 - Load the ipynb file.
+(Use local installation of Anaconda or Google Colab)
-Fix the paths for the datasets.
+- Fix the paths for the datasets.
+- Run the script to train the model and get results.

 ### For details on the parameters and results have a look at the draft of the paper
 [draft of the paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4071629)